 Methods To Fix Broken Registry Items

 There are multiple possible fixes you can try to resolve all issues.
-You can try any of them, or a combination of them since only one method may not effectively resolve all problems.
+You can try any of them, or a combination since only one method may not effectively resolve all problems.

-These fixes aim to delete those fragments, duplicates, and uninstall remains; and resolve any other underlying issues.
+These fixes aim to delete those fragments duplicates, and uninstall the remains; and resolve any other underlying issues.
 Here are some of these possible fixes explained.

 1. Use Automatic Repair

 The feature that allows you to make automatic repairs is present in the newer versions of Windows.
-It attempts to fix broken Registry items by repairing any corrupt or invalid keys in the Registry.
+It attempts to fix broken Registry items by repairing any corrupt or invalid keys.
 Here are the steps involved in doing this.

 Open Settings.
 You can search for Settings using the search feature of the Start menu.
 Open the Settings panel, then enter its interface.